EveryDogMatters.eu is WPX Hosting’s project to transform the lives of thousands of homeless and shelter dogs and cats in Eastern Europe.

 The medium to longer term plan for WPX is to have our own no-cage dog shelters (read more about those here) where there is an obvious need and where we are not working in partnership with existing (usually cage) shelters.

-Our first step into this area is through the purchase of agricultural land within 50 km of the capital, Sofia, where WPX is headquartered and the construction of a temporary no-cage shelter there, based on our specifications, namely:
+Our first step into this area is through the purchase of agricultural land and the construction of a large no-cage shelter there, based on our specifications, namely:

 – dogs will be housed in large open pens populated with small ‘dog houses’ capable of sheltering 2 dogs at once, for additional warmth in winter (temps can reach minus 25 in winter here)